apache/pulsar/site2/website/versioned_docs/version-2.9.1/sql-deployment-configurations.md

 pulsar.zookeeper-uri=localhost1,localhost2:2181
 ```

+> Note
+> By default, pulsar sql won't get the last message in the topic.
+If you want to
+> get the last message, you need to configure the following configurations.
+> For the broker config, you need to set `bookkeeperExplicitLacIntervalInMills`.
+> For the Presto config, you need to set `pulsar.bookkeeper-use-v2-protocol=false` and `pulsar.bookkeeper-explicit-interval`.
+> Then you should get the last message from sql.

 ## Query data from existing Presto clusters

 If you already have a Presto cluster, you can copy the Presto Pulsar connector plugin to your existing cluster.
 Download the archived plugin package with the following command.